dxlliv/planner/docs/overview.md

 ## Safety

-Changes will be stored in your browser using a client-side storage called [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
+Changes are stored in your browser using a client-side storage called [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
-If you prefer to run the planner locally and host it somewhere, keep reading.
+If you prefer to run the planner locally or host it somewhere, keep reading.